ibm-cloud-docs/codeengine/configmap-secret.md

 {{site.data.keyword.codeengineshort}} automatically creates the following configmaps in your namespace: `istio-ca-root` and `kube-root-ca`.

-If you delete these configmaps, {{site.data.keyword.codeengineshort}} automatically recreates these configmaps.
+{{site.data.keyword.codeengineshort}} uses these configmaps internally and if you delete these configmaps, {{site.data.keyword.codeengineshort}} automatically recreates these configmaps.